bryancostanich/OpenRC/Truggy/Readme.md

 ## Introduction
  * **video** - [Here](http://www.youtube.com/watch?v=dElz53EsmtM)

+## License
+Truggy has been released under the [Creative Commons 3.0 License](http://creativecommons.org/licenses/by/3.0/), Copyright Daniel Norée

 ## File Organization
 I've taken a whack at organizing the files, but please let me know if you want to be added to the repo and organize even more/better.